What Is The Difference Between A Traditional And Cloud-Based Point of Sale Systems?

 Cloud Point of Sale has many significant benefits, but there are also several disadvantages, for example:

 Dependence on coverage.
-Cloud POS is reliable, but if the device loses its Internet connection, it's impossible to continue working with the system until it appears.
+POS moved on Cloud is a reliable approach, but if the device loses its Internet connection, it's impossible to continue working with the system until it appears.

 Data protection.
 Information stored on the cloud is secured.
 However, there is a more real risk of data theft than when using an On-premise system.